riseon-dev/archon/README.md

   * `api/`: The API service for the project.
   * `web/`: The frontend for the project.

+# Running Tests

+## Unit Tests

+- Run `anchor build` in the project directory to build the program.
+- Run `anchor test` in the project directory to run the unit tests.

+## Integration Tests

+- Start two terminal windows
+- Run `surfpool start` in the project directory to start the local Solana cluster in the first terminal window.
+- Run the following commands in the second terminal window:
+- - Run `anchor build` to build the program.
+- - Run `anchor deploy` to deploy the program to the local cluster.
+- - Run `anchor run swaptest` to run the integration tests.

 # Devnet Deployment Details
 ```text
 Deploying cluster: https://api.devnet.solana.com